hrryndrsn/spaceSearch/README.md

 # Space Search

-An interface for NASA [Image & Video Library] (https://images.nasa.gov/) built with Elm + Go
+An interface for https://images.nasa.gov/ built with Elm + Go